Montagu's harrier: Risk of confusion

-The Montagu's harrier can be confused with several species that exist within the same range.
+Montagu's harrier can be confused with several species that exist within the same range.
 The most similar are the hen harrier and the pallid harrier.
 The male is easily distinguished from other species as its plumage is distinctly darker and more mottled than in the males of hen or pallid harriers.
 However, distinguishing females and juveniles is more difficult.
-Usually the Montagu's harrier appears more slender in flight than the hen harrier with a longer tail, longer and narrower wings and more pointed "hands".
+Usually, Montagu's harrier appears more slender in flight than the hen harrier, with a longer tail, longer and narrower wings and more pointed "hands".
 Also its flight is more elegant than the hen harrier, with more elastic, almost tern-like wingbeats.
 The distinction between female pallid and Montagu's harriers is the most delicate and can only be made in good conditions as the proportions are similar.
-The best recognition character is the pale collar around the neck of female and juvenile pallid harriers which is not present in the Montagu's.
+The best recognition character is the pale collar around the neck of female and juvenile pallid harriers which is not present in Montagu's.

 Habitat

 This species can be found in a middle-latitude band of predominantly temperate climates, but also in Mediterranean, and boreal zones.
 Although it has been found nesting up to 1500 m, it is essentially a lowland species, and nests mostly in broad river valleys, plains, and levels bordering lakes and the sea.
 It can breed in wetlands, though these are often smaller and drier than those used by the marsh harrier.
 It also utilizes heaths, dunes, moors, and can be found in the steppe.
 It adapts to shrublands in gorse or heather and to areas planted with young conifers.

 When no other suitable habitat is available this harrier will nest in agricultural farmlands where it is vulnerable to early harvesting.
 Amongst these it chooses especially grasslands and cereal crops such as wheat, barley, oats and colza.
 In western Europe, up to 70% of the population breeds in artificial habitats.

-In short, for breeding the Montagu's harrier requires a large open area, with sufficiently tall ground vegetation to afford cover without being overgrown.
+In short, Montagu's harrier requires a large open area for breeding, with sufficiently tall ground vegetation to afford cover without being overgrown.
 It favours posts on which both male and female can rest and survey the breeding area: these can be fenceposts, small trees, or rocky outcrops.
 When hunting, in any season, it prefers areas of low or sparse vegetation where prey is more visible.
 Densely settled areas are generally avoided and it is highly susceptible to disturbance.